Nevenall/Shift-X/System/01 Basics.md

 Threat represents the quality and force of a power or character.

 *Thorn is fighting her way out of the safehouse of a gang of occult fantatics.
 Her plant attack power is threat 1, the Occult's gang is threat 3.
-Thorn is seriously outclassed in threat, so she will have no effect unless she boosts the threat of her power somehow.*
+Thorn is seriously outclassed in threat, so she will have no effect unless she boosts the threat or effect of her power somehow.*

 ### Trading Position for Effect